jloaiza/pixels-challenge/README.md

 * Remember to free the memory you are not using when testing using loops.

 * Be careful when subtracting unsigned ints for comparison.
-If the numbers are to big, they could overflow the sign bit of the result.
-Leading to unwanted behaviors.
+If the numbers are too big they may overflow the sign bit of the result leading to unwanted behaviors.